MishaVyb/bizarre-poker/README.md

    ```sh
    (venv) $ pip install -r requirements.txt
    ```
 3. Apply **default data** with user and games prepared especially for saving your time.
 You may pass this step and create users and games by your own later.
-But don`t forget **make migrations** anyway.
+But don`t forget to **make migrations** anyway.
    ```sh
    (venv) $ python manage.py migrate
    ```
    ```sh
    (venv) $ python manage.py apply_data
    ```
-4. Run Django server wich provides **Rest API** for client side.
+4. Run Django server which provides **Rest API** for client side.
    ```sh
    (venv) $ python manage.py runserver
    ```
 5. **Great.** Now server is running. <br>
-To be sure that everything right open new shell window and make a request to api root.
+To make sure that everything is right, open new shell window and make a request to api root.
    ```sh
    $ curl -X GET http://127.0.0.1:8000/api/v1/

    {"games":"http://127.0.0.1:8000/api/v1/games/"}
    ```
 6. Almost done.
-Now we have to make deal with **client** side.
+Now we have to make a deal with **client** side.
     ```sh
    (venv) $ deactivate
    ```